spotlightpa/poor-richard/content/news/2025-06-13-SPLBUCKETLIST0625.md

 ## 🎶 Hear live music

 In some places, summer means free concerts.
-Hit up downtown Wilkes-Barre on certain Saturdays in July for all-ages <a href="https://www.visitluzernecounty.com/292/Rockin-the-River">Rockin’ the River</a> shows along the Susquehanna, or attend Bellefonte’s decades-old <a href="http://www.bellefontearts.org/summer_sounds.htm">Summer Sounds from The Gazebo</a> series to hear a variety of music styles on Sundays.
+Hit up downtown Wilkes-Barre on certain Fridays in July for all-ages <a href="https://www.visitluzernecounty.com/292/Rockin-the-River">Rockin’ the River</a> shows along the Susquehanna, or attend Bellefonte’s decades-old <a href="http://www.bellefontearts.org/summer_sounds.htm">Summer Sounds from The Gazebo</a> series to hear a variety of music styles on Sundays.

 ## 🌊 Spend some time by — or in — the water